Take The Time To Truly Understand

 Take the time to truly understand the way the software you're using works

 This is my favorite takeaway because it's the one I've seen lead to the most wasted time and effort.
 Often, we settle on an explanation based on an untested speculation rather than analysis.
-In this case, some hypothesized that a mysteriously misbehaving proxy or middlebox was at fault, but that hypothesis wasn't really tested.
+In this case, some hypothesized that a mysteriously misbehaving proxy or middlebox was at fault, but that hypothesis was never really validated.
 Mere plausibility is not an adequate threshold to stop investigating.

 Other times, it's an unwarranted confidence that a software vendor (open source or commercial) wouldn't do something that seemingly foolish (yes, they would).